AndrewJBateman/next-graphql-graphcms/README.md

 # :zap: Next GraphQL GraphCMS

-* A Next.js React app using Apollo GraphQL Client to fetch data from a GraphCMS API.
+* A Next.js React app using Apollo GraphQL Client to fetch data from a GraphCMS (Hygraph) API.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/next-graphql-graphcms?style=plastic)